 Rapamycin, mTOR, and Your Genes

-Rapamycin is an antibiotic that is used as an immunosuppressant, an anti-cancer agent, and to prevent blocked arteries.
+Rapamycin is an antibiotic used as an immunosuppressant, an anti-cancer agent, and to prevent blocked arteries.
 It is now the focus of longevity and healthspan-extending research through its inhibition of mTOR.

 Telomere Length: How Your Genes Affect Telomeres and Aging

 Your telomeres are the region at the end of each chromosome that keeps your DNA intact when your cells divide.
 Telomeres that are too short cause cells to stop dividing.
 It causes some diseases of aging.
 Genetics plays a role here – along with diet and lifestyle.
 (Member’s only article)

 Preventing Alzheimer’s Disease

 Billions of dollars have been spent in the last couple of decades on trying to find drugs to stop the tangled accumulation of beta-amyloid plaque without much success.
 A new direction of research is looking into the ties between circadian rhythm dysfunction and Alzheimer’s disease.